Now is the time to make justice a reality for all of God’s children.

 We can make a difference.
 We can get over our hatred.
-We don’t have to accept what we have – the deaths in New Orleans, the killings in Jackson, Mississippi – but we can’t do it with a divided church.
+We do not have to accept what we see on our streets across this nation.
+But we cannot do it with a divided church.
 God wants all of us to be involved.
-Dr. John Perkins, President, John Perkins Foundation for Reconciliation and Development
+Dr. John Perkins, President, John Perkins Foundation for Reconciliation and Development.

-The educational component of The Justice Journey Experience historically has been led by the God-father for the reconciliation movement Dr. John Perkins.
-In addition to hearing his provocative lectures during the bus rides and at historical sites, the group views documentaries and movies that challenged their understanding of American values of fairness and equality, including a Christian film on white privilege.
+The educational component of The Justice Journey Experience historically has been led by the Godfather for the reconciliation movement Dr. John Perkins.
+In addition to hearing his provocative lectures during the bus journey and at historical sites, the group views documentaries and movies that challenged their understanding of American values of fairness and equality, including a Christian film on white privilege.